Q&A About Short Term Medical Insurance Plans

 Do STM plans exclude all pre-existing conditions?

 Yes.
 But, despite rumors and news accounts, most plans do not limit coverage to only those who have NEVER had a pre-existing medical condition.
-According to industry reports, nearly 9 of 10 people who apply for STM plans are approved.
+According to industry reports, nearly 9 of 10 people who apply for short term health care plans are approved.

 How do I know which STM plans are best for consumers?